nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### Delete a student: `delete`

-Deletes the specified student(s) from the student list.
+Deletes the student(s) at the specified index(es) from the student list.

 > Format: `delete INDEX [INDEX]...`